rbisdorff/Digraph3/docSphinx/pearls.rst

        absorbency   :  16.28
        covered      :  0.800

 With such unique disjoint initial and terminal prekernels (see Line 4 and 10), the given digraph instance is hence clearly *lateralized*.
-Indeed, these initial and terminal prekernels of the codual outranking digraph reveal best, resp. worst, choice recommendations one may formulate on the basis of a given outranking digraph instance.
+Indeed, these initial and terminal prekernels of the codual outranking digraph reveal first, resp. last, choice recommendations one may formulate on the basis of a given outranking digraph instance.

 .. code-block:: pycon
    :linenos:

-   >>> g.showBestChoiceRecommendation()
+   >>> g.showFirstChoiceRecommendation()
     ***********************
     Rubis best choice recommendation(s) (BCR)
      (in decreasing order of determinateness)